How David Coverdale Returned From the Abyss With ‘Whitesnake’

 Many debut albums are self-titled because the music you hear is the artist’s statement of intent.
 Others self-title releases later in their career because the music represents a definitive achievement.

-“I got a dreadful sinus infection – which was not drug-related – and it cost me all my vocal ability, If there’s supposed to be any there,” Coverdale told Headbangers Ball.
+“I got a dreadful sinus infection – which was not drug-related – and it cost me all my vocal ability, if there’s supposed to be any there,” Coverdale told Headbangers Ball.
 “I had to go in for surgery, and I said to the members of the group that there was no guarantee I’d get my voice back.
 I suggested that they find another band.”

-He later recounted how he’d realized there was a problem as he tried to record "Is This Love": “I sang the song from beginning to end, out of tune, and I couldn’t tell.
+He later recounted how he realized there was a problem as he tried to record "Is This Love": “I sang the song from beginning to end, out of tune, and I couldn’t tell.
 At the end of it, I was dripping with sweat, and it’s not an exhausting song to perform.”
 He was given 50-50 odds of being able to sing again after doctors described his infection as the worst they’d ever seen.
 A course of antibiotics had appeared to resolve it, until a week after he’d gone back to work, when the problem had returned.

 Coverdale was sidelined for eight months, during which time he became “mortified” at Sykes’ alleged attempts to wrest the project from the singer’s control.
 “I received no support from Sykes at that time,” he told In the Studio With Redbeard.
 “He did everything he could to take advantage of me being compromised.”
 In the meantime, the singer “tried to come to terms with the idea I could still write, I could still produce, but someone else would be singing my songs.”

 By the time he felt ready to try again, he was “the only snake in residence,” left with the instrumental material that had already been laid down.
-He admitted his first studio session had him “indescribably nervous.”
+Coverdale admitted his first studio session Made him “indescribably nervous.”
 New producer Keith Olsen asked him to sing "Still of the Night," claiming that it wouldn’t be recorded.
 “I almost vomited,” Coverdale recalled.
 “I sang the song twice, fingers crossed – and that’s what’s on the record.”

-While the album was back on track, Whitesnake were, by that time, $3 million in debt; and Coverdale didn’t even know if there was a place for his band on the world stage, since groups like Bon Jovi and Europe had taken over the charts since his last release.
+While the album was back on track, Whitesnake were, by that time, $3 million in debt.
+Coverdale didn’t even know if there was a place for his band on the world stage, since groups like Bon Jovi and Europe had taken over the charts since his last release.
 Worse, he didn’t even have a band to place on that world stage.

-“I’d written out the names of Adrian Vandenberg, Vivian Campbell, Rudy Sarzo and Tommy Aldridge,” he said later.
+“I’d written out the names of Adrian Vandenberg, Vivian Campbell, Rudy Sarzo and Tommy Aldridge,” Coverdale said later.
 “If I was getting a band together, these were the people I thought would be good – Viv to recreate the American guitar hero, Adrian to play more traditional guitar and Rudy and Tommy, who we’d approached to be the rhythm section on the album.”

 It wasn't all good news, though.
-Admitting he’d “got tired of seeing myself on MTV,” he Coverdale said "the only downside was it was the only time I’d embraced a fashion presentation, as opposed to being stylized in what I do.
+Admitting he’d “got tired of seeing myself on MTV,” Coverdale said "the only downside was it was the only time I’d embraced a fashion presentation, as opposed to being stylized in what I do.
 I think that disappointed a lot of my hardcore people – the Americanization of Whitesnake.”